-Wranglers are expected to participate in at least two of the four “Wrangler Training Weekends” a year in order to maintain a level of safety in the program.
+Wranglers and Spurs are expected to participate in at least two of the three “Wrangler/Spur Program Training Weekends” a year (August-May) in order to maintain a level of safety in the program.
 This allows for current knowledge of the program and allows the wranglers to learn new skills.
-In order to stay “active” in the program, girls are required to participate at least two weekends a semester (August-December, January-May), excluding the Wrangler Training Weekends mentioned previously.
-All new Wranglers and Spurs are required to attend a training weekend before she may be placed on the schedule.
+In order to stay “active” in the program, girls are required to participate at least two weekends a semester (August-December, January-May), excluding the Wrangler/Spur Training Weekends mentioned previously.
+All new Wranglers and Spurs are required to attend a program orientation before she may be placed on the schedule.

 Wrangler/Spur adult volunteers are necessary for this program to succeed – please join!